steff880/MS2-project-Cottage/README.md

     1. See if, there are any new offers currently on.

-    2. See if, there are any layout changes and if the site is still easy to navigate after.
+    2. See if there are any layout changes and if the site is still easy to navigate after.

 -   ### Design

     -   #### Colour Scheme

-        - Main colours used are "Black, White, Orange, Blue"
+        - Main colors used are "Black, White, Orange, Blue"

         - Contact page background from [CSS Gradient](https://cssgradient.io/gradient-backgrounds/)